Beginner-Friendly Guide: Making Resin Art

 • Creating layers: To develop a feeling of depth, pour one resin layer, let it cure slightly, and then pour another.
 To create multiple layers, repeat this process, adding colorants and embellishments as needed.

-• Adding embellishments: You can add nearly anything to resin, from crushed glass and glitter to small trinkets.
-Just be sure that any add-ins are dry and moisture-free, so they don't hinder curing.
+• Adding embellishments: You can add nearly anything, from crushed glass and glitter to small trinkets or lights into resin.
+Just be sure that any add-ins are dry and moisture-free so they don't hinder curing.

 Epoxy resin is a fantastic medium for art but is toxic.
 It mandates certain precautions, particularly when it reaches a semi-cured state.
 Personal protective equipment (PPE) significantly reduces exposure risks, so wear nitrile gloves, goggles, and other PPE to keep the substances off your skin and out of your eyes.